robinnong/robinnong/README.md

 ![Banner](https://github.com/robinnong/robinnong/blob/master/git-banner.jpg)

-### Hi there human 👋 I’m Robin.
-I love design and the internet!
+### Hi there human 👋 I’m Robin, front-end developer passionate about design and the internet!

 - 👩‍💻 In 2019, I chose to transition from a career in Architecture to tech.
 - 🔍 On the hunt for my first role as a web developer